 \[ f'(x_0) = \lim_{u \to 0} \frac{\ln\left(\frac{x_0 + u}{x_0}\right)}{u} \]

-The argument of the logarithm can be rewritten to more easily identify the notable limit, which will allow us to compute the derivative we are seeking:
+The argument of the logarithm can be rewritten so as to more easily identify the remarkable limit that will allow us to calculate the derivative we are seeking.

 \[ f'(x_0) = \lim_{u \to 0} \frac{\ln\left(1 + \frac{u}{x_0}\right)}{u} \]